 Of course, as with any poker rule and tip, there are some exceptions and everything depends on the specific situation, but in general, avoid playing such hands passively.

 Here is a simple example– we know that the strongest starting hand in Texas Hold Em poker is AA.
 There is no doubt about it, but the thing is after the flop, turn and river the situation can dramatically change.
-The hand is best to be played against one or maximum two players.
+The hand is best to be played against one or maximum of two players.

 The more opponents you face after the flop, the more likely is someone will crush your Aces.
 That’s why when you get this premium holding avoid limping or raising too small, but bet hefty (usually 3-4 times the big blind is fine) to limit the number of opponents you are going to play against.
 For additional information

-By limping or just calling a raise there is a high chance that few more players will stick preflop and after the flop you can loose from some very weak hands that got lucky.
+By limping or just calling a raise there is a high chance that few more players will stick preflop and after the flop, you can lose from some very weak hands that got lucky.
 By raising there you increase the chance to get rid of players with pretty weak hands.

 Of course, the extreme situation when you bet too much is also to be avoided.
 In such case, you risk folding anyone and getting no action from such a strong hand.

 For more on how to play aggressive poker check these tips from How To Play Poker Info website and especially tip #19.
 Also, bear in mind that all the tips from this guide are very well-structured and useful, so check them all!

 Another powerful Texas hold em tip is to understand and play in position.
 Ask any poker specialist and 100/100 will confirm you the importance of position in poker.
 Some will say that position is crucial for poker like having legs is important for playing football [soccer].
 It is like walking through a cave without any lights or directions around.